How to prepare your nonprofit for a good New Year

 Pat Libby is a nonprofit consultant.
 Pat works with organizations on organizational strategy and re-imagining boards.
 She also helps nonprofits with lobbying efforts, and conducts executive searches.

-Pat has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+Pat has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.

 Get in touch if you have any questions!